-You’ve read the qualitative advice given on weight ranges in our Paragliders: Weight Ranges & Wing Loading article (part of our Choose The Right Paraglider series), now let’s delve into the numbers to help you choose the right size wing for your requirements.
+In our Paragliders: Weight Ranges & Wing Loading article (part of our Choose The Right Paraglider series) we looked closely at how wing loading affected speed, safety, handling and performance.
+Now we delve into the numbers to help you choose the right size wing for your requirements.

-The object of the glider choosing exercise is for you to get the best glider for you, and whilst brand loyalty is a laudable emotion, life changes and the way a manufacturer decides their sizes can put you in the wrong place in the weight ranges for your favourite brand.
+The object of the exercise is to get the best glider for you.
+Whilst brand loyalty is a laudable emotion, the way a manufacturer decides their sizes – and your own life changes – can put you in the wrong place in the weight ranges for your favourite brand.

-Other common aspects which may well affect the wing buyer’s decision include handling, feeling, performance, glider weight, durability, pack volume, to name but a few.
-Mostly it’s not just down to one factor, or even a few; pilots often weigh up the main strengths and weaknesses of each wing to come up with its ‘sum value’ to them.
-The relative importance of each factor will vary significantly between individuals.
-Everybody has their personal requirements and preferences!
+Other common aspects which may well affect a buyer’s decision include handling, feeling, performance, glider weight, durability and pack volume, to name but a few.
+Mostly it’s not just down to one factor or even a few; pilots often weigh up the main strengths and weaknesses of each wing to come up with its ‘sum value’ to them.
+The relative importance of each factor will vary significantly between individuals – everybody has their personal requirements and preferences!

-Given that you want to be in a certain area of the weight range, you should look at other models, from other brands.
+Given that you want to be in a certain area of the weight range, you should look at models from several different brands.
 This is one of the main reasons we offer several carefully selected top brands of wings, and one of the key aspects we cover during our Flybubble MATCH service, ensuring you end up with the best wing for you as an individual.
-This article gives an insight into making a shortlist of ‘candidate’ wings which may work for you.
+This article is intended to give some insight into making a short list of ‘candidate’ wings which may work for you.

 Looking at example paraglider weight ranges

 What do we mean by this?
-Let’s look at the weight ranges (in kilograms) for each of the sizes of a theoretical paraglider model, based on typical actual weight ranges from the main paragliding brands:
+Let’s look at the weight ranges (in kilograms) for each of the sizes of a theoretical paraglider model, based on typical actual weight ranges from the main brands.